Class and Subclass are crucial when choosing and creating your character in Baldur’s Gate 3. It’s your playstyle and identity.

 This class truly shines when adopting a two-handed weapon style, pursuing an ultra-aggressive approach.
 Its strengths are single-target damage, crowd control, and staying power, all of which make it an approachable and straightforward option for those new to BG3.
 The Fighter’s potency is apparent from the beginning and maintains its impact up to the maximum level of 12.

-If you’re seeking a class capable of both delivering and enduring substantial damage, the Fighter stands as an ideal choice.
-A great example is Lae’zel, on of the companions who greatly enhance any party they join.
+If you’re seeking a class capable of delivering and enduring substantial damage, the Fighter is an ideal choice.
+A great example is Lae’zel, on of the companions who greatly enhances any party they join.
 This easy-to-play class won’t let you sit back.
-You’ll be in the middle of the combat swinging your sword at enemies, and you will be a powerful force on the field.
+You’ll be in the middle of the combat, swinging your sword at enemies, and you will be a powerful force on the field.
 Perfect for beginners!

 Monk